 (The “Artists’ Room” in Café Griensteidl, pictured in the Illustrierten Wochenzeitschrift around 1890; Wien Museum Inv.-Nr.
 84032; excerpt reproduced with permission under the terms of the CC0 licence)

-This melting pot of minds almost certainly played a part, for example, in the evolution of Vienna Modernism: the explosion of creativity and progress in the late 1800s and early 1900s.
+This melting pot of minds almost certainly played a part, for example, in the arrival and evolution of Vienna Modernism: the explosion of creativity and progress in the late 1800s and early 1900s.

 These artistic and intellectual traditions continue today.
-Many coffee houses host author readings or piano-led musical performances, for example.
+A coffee house might still host author readings, art exhibitions, piano-led musical performances, or even formal philosophical debates.

 And you may still spot a gaunt, driven figure somewhere at the back, their face contorted in creative agony, hand and pen poised above parchment waiting for their muse (or the next cappuccino) to make an appearance.